CompuTec/computec-docs/docs/wms/user-guide/transactions/delivery/default-workflow.md

     Filling in a reference number field and a remarks field is optional.
 You can choose a document series (if it is set in a database).

     ![Remarks](./media/delivery-remarks-3.webp)
 14. You can save the document as a draft.
-Click here to check how to do that.
 15. Click the save icon to generate a delivery document.

     ![Saved](./media/delivery-saved.webp)